simontheteemo/Movie2U/docs/development-contract-phase1.md

 ### 8.4 Warranty Period

-Developer provides a **30-day warranty** after final delivery:
+Developer provides a **90-day warranty** after final delivery (through May 31, 2026):
 - Developer will fix bugs and defects at no additional charge
 - Warranty covers defects in workmanship, not design changes
-- Client must report issues within 30 days of final delivery
+- Client must report issues within 90 days of final delivery (February 28, 2026)
-- After 30 days, bug fixes and enhancements will be subject to separate agreement
+- After 90 days, bug fixes and enhancements will be subject to separate agreement

 ---